This year, April brought more than just May flowers.

 For instance, LinkedIn offers incredible options for account-based marketing (ABM), allowing ad targeting based on demographic and firmographic knowledge of your ideal customers.
 And Reddit is a promising platform for contextual advertising, allowing you to place ads in thousands of ‘subreddits’ (communities) organized around specific interests.
 These capabilities remain unaffected by the iOS14 update.

 Although it’s enticing to look at Apple’s privacy update and decry the death of online advertising, this is really just an evolution.

-Businesses who build their strategy on email, 1st party data, emerging ad technologies, and a deep understanding of their customers are the ones that will thrive in next decade.
+Businesses who build their strategy on email and 1st party data, stay on top of emerging ad technologies, and truly understand their customers are the ones that will thrive in next decade.

 Get in touch if you’d like to discuss your digital advertising strategy for the privacy-centric future.